Bryl33t/ftp_client/README.md

             will convert the data from the standard form to his own internal form.

-            In accordance with the NVT standard, the <CRLF> sequence should be used where necessary to denote the end of a line of text.
+            In accordance with the NVT standard, the &lt;CRLF&gt; sequence should be used where necessary to denote the end of a line of text.
 (See the discussion of file structure at the end of the Section on Data Representation and Storage.)